benjaminapetersen/angular-element-query/README.md

 <!--
+- TODO: allow a custom name on the short registry version.... 'breakpoint' can be a fallback, but a user may want to change this.

+- examples:
+  - adding classes:  "widget widget-small widget-medium widget-large"
+  - changing entire DOM structure

 - describe how it works.

 - Show that element-query isn't listening to window events by updating the parent div width arbitrarily.
 ESSENTIAL!!